 On the backend, we run an API server built with Ruby on Rails, and a pool of Resque workers for running background jobs.
 We use Redis and Postgres as data stores, deploy to Heroku, and run tests using CircleCI.

-At work, we use GitHub, Slack, Trello and Google Apps.
+At work, we use GitHub, Slack, Asana and Google Apps.

 Our engineering Values

 Be results-oriented.
 The best idea wins-- no dogma or religious scruples.